danielfrg/pelican-jupyter/README.md

 - `IPYNB_EXTEND_STOP_SUMMARY_TAGS`: list of tuples to extend the default `IPYNB_STOP_SUMMARY_TAGS`
 - `IGNORE_FILES = ['.ipynb_checkpoints']`: prevents pelican from trying to parse notebook checkpoint files
 - `IPYNB_IGNORE_CSS = True`: do not include the notebook CSS in the generated output
+- `IPYNB_PREPROCESSORS`: a list of nbconvert preprocessors to be used when generating the HTML output